bbauska/UofM-AdvStyling/readme.md

 you start small and we\'ll go ahead and we\'ll do something together.
 Good luck,

 ## Week2-09.
-Code With Me: Fluid Measurements and Media Queries {#week-2-09.-code-with-me-fluid-measurements-and-media-queries .unnumbered}
+Code With Me: Fluid Measurements and Media Queries

 Hey everybody, welcome back.
 Let\'s go look at some code together.